amedeiros/dl_validator/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Future

+Update active model validation to be more flexible with field names.